signaux-faibles/sf_datalake/README.md

 ```
 # Continuous integration (CI), pipelines

 Gitlab embedded CI/CD tools are used in order to test and automate various operations, especially cumbersome operations related to the `maacdo` APIs.
-Jobs are defined and associated with 4 main stages:
+Jobs are defined and associated with 3 main stages:
-- `.pre`

 - `test`
+- `build`
 - `deploy`

-- `.pre`
+`.pre` (resp. `.post`) stage correspond to environment setup for subsequent stages (resp. fetching of results / logs, environments info dump, etc.)

 Each job may depend on one or more earlier jobs, some may be run only on failure / manually… For more info, see the gitlab CI/CD [documentation](https://docs.gitlab.com/ee/ci/).